Import a JFrog CLI server configuration

 What Is a Config Token?

 A Config Token is a base64-encoded string produced by jf config export.
-It contains the server URL, authentication credentials, and other settings in a portable format.
+It contains the server URL, authentication credentials, and other settings that were configured on the source server, encoded in a portable format.
 You can share it across machines or team members to quickly replicate a server configuration.

 Important Notes